dmitrypol/dmitrypol.github.io/_posts/2015-10-04-prod-perf-test.md

 What I liked about Loader.io is that I was able to do both GET and POST requests to simulate various interactions.
 I had to enable service to target my domain by uploading a special file provided by Loader.io to my public folder.
 I also had to upgrade to their premium plan but even that only allowed max 1 hour duration.
 To solve that I simply manually ran six 1 hour tests back to back.
 Loader.io also has a free plan for much more limited testing.

 But the most important part was the very nice and visual reports their service generates.
-We had to manually save them as PDFs (unforunately they do not have such export option) and presented it to our customer.
+We had to manually save them as PDFs (unfortunately they do not have such export option) and presented it to our customer.

 Other services we considered were [BlazeMeter](https://blazemeter.com/) (based on JMeter) and [http://www.webperformance.com/load-testing/](http://www.webperformance.com/load-testing/).
 They were not as feature rich and significantly more expensive.